cometicon/cometicon.github.io/_pages/about.md

 I'm currently PhD student at [Inria](https://www.inria.fr/fr) (team [Morpheo](https://team.inria.fr/morpheo/)) and [Anatoscope](https://www.anatoscope.com/).
 My project is under the supervision of Sergi Pujades (Inria, UGA), Edmond Boyer (Inria, UGA), Jean-Sebastien Franco (Inria, UGA), François Faure (Anatoscope) and Aurélien Courvoisier (TIMC, Grenoble Hospital).

 # Current scientific work
 My work involves the creation of digital twins of patients with adolescent idiopathic scoliosis.
-The idea is to be able to characterize the 3D deformations of the spine from a superficial analysis.
-I also worked on the vertebral column dynamics from a motion capture analysis.
+The idea is to characterize the 3D deformations of the spine from a superficial analysis of the back.
+I also worked on the spine dynamic reconstruction from a motion capture analysis.
+You can find details about the published works in the section [*Research*](/research/).

 ![Scoliosis Studies](/images/scoliosis_study.png)